 For a company like Flowserve, for example, having this independent access to their Salesforce backups was a deciding factor in choosing Own.
 In Flowserve’s words, they needed Own and Salesforce to "act as separate heartbeats," and it was, therefore "fundamental that our backup be on a different platform than our production data."

-Now, as essential as they are, independent backups are just one requirement of a real backup and recovery solution.
+As essential as they are, independent backups are just one requirement of a real backup and recovery solution.
 Read our latest blog to learn what else to prioritize when looking for a solution.

 ¹IDC White Paper, sponsored by Own, The Business Value of Own, doc #EUR149856622, December 2022